pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/edge-documentation-playbook.md

 	1. `$ git checkout master`
 	1. `$ git pull`
 	1. `$ git checkout -b NEW-BRANCH`
-		<br><br>`NEW-BRANCH` will either be `CURRENT-PCF-VERSION-NUMBER` in a PCF repo, or the OSS branch in a OSS repo.
+		<br><br>`NEW-BRANCH` will either be `CURRENT-PCF-VERSION-NUMBER` in a Pivotal Platform repo, or the OSS branch in a OSS repo.
 For example, `2.6` or `9.3`.
 	1. `$ git push -u origin NEW-BRANCH`

-1. After making all the branches, update the `docs-book-pivotalcf/config.yml` refs with appropriate PCF and OSS branch numbers (2.4/6.7, 2.5/7.9, 2.6/9.3, etc.) for content repos to specify the current version.
+1. After making all the branches, update the `docs-book-pivotalcf/config.yml` refs with appropriate Pivotal Platform and OSS branch numbers (2.4/6.7, 2.5/7.9, 2.6/9.3, etc.) for content repos to specify the current version.
 	* Current content will publish off of the latest version branch instead of master.
 	* Content for the upcoming release will publish off master.